pasindujr/pasindujr-personal-site/content/posts/soundcloud-player.md

 	});
 };
 ```
-5. Used an `if` condition to avoid searching empty keywords.
+5. Used an `if` condition to avoid searching blank keywords.

 ## Displaying Cards.